 What is it about?

-In this paper I explore the idea that in order to maximize a publication's impact, everybody needs to play their part - authors, co-authors, publishers, institutions, societies and funders.
-The author is the common factor that links all of these organizations and groups, so their thinking must shift towards creating a culture of discoverability, encouraging the organizations they work with to help generate impact.
-The author becomes the conductor, leading the orchestra of players.
+In this paper, I explore the idea that in order to maximize a publication's impact, everybody needs to play their part - authors, co-authors, institutions, publishers, societies and funders.
+The author is the common factor that links all of these organizations and groups, so their thinking must shift towards building a culture of discoverability, encouraging and expecting the organizations they work with to help generate impact.
+The author becomes the conductor - leading an orchestra of players.

 Why is it important?